lelylan/websockets/README.md

 The realtime system is based on the OAuth2 access token.
 Any time a resource is updated (an event is created) this is what happens.

-* Find all valid access token for the resource owner of the updated device.
+* Find all valid access token granted by the user when a owned device is updated.
-* Broadcast the device changes to the client who registered to the service.
+* Broadcast the device changes to all clients who registered to the service with a valid access token.

 ## Getting Started